-- handling chemical substances there may be a risk of exposure to the chemical - walking upon floor surfaces there may be a risk of slips, trips or falls - climbing up and down ladders there may be a risk of falling from, or collapse of the ladder - operating an abrasive wheel there may be a risk of contact with, or explosion of, the abrasive wheel - use of electrical equipment there may be a risk of electric shocks or burns - 3.5 Scope and Extent of an Assessment to enable a suitable and sufficient risk assessment to be carried out, it is important to adopt a structured approach.
-In particular, a risk assessment should: - ensure all relevant risks or hazards are addressed:
+- handling chemical substances there may be a risk of exposure to the chemical; - walking upon floor surfaces there may be a risk of slips, trips or falls; - climbing up and down ladders there may be a risk of falling from, or collapse of, the ladder; - operating an abrasive wheel there may be a risk of contact with, or explosion of, the abrasive wheel; - use of electrical equipment there may be a risk of electric shocks or burns.

-- identify hazards - identify risks - consider specific legislation - evaluate risks from identified hazards and prioritise - by systematic in looking at hazards and risks - ensure all aspects of work activity are reviewed - disregard inconsequential risks - address what actually happens in the workplace during the work activity - remember actual practice may differ from a works manual - think about non-routine operations - interruptions to the work activity are a frequent cause of accidents, therefore look at the management of such incidents - ensure all employees and others who may be affected are considered - do not forget cleaners, maintenance staff, security guards and visitors - Identify groups of workers who might be particularly at risk for example, young and inexperienced workers, those who work alone, disabled employees - take account of existing preventative and protective measures - 3.6 Preventative and Protective Measures when deciding what preventative and protective measures need to be taken following the risk assessment the following principles should apply: - if possible, avoid a risk altogether, e.g. by not using a particular substance - combat risks at source, e.g. slippery floor treat or replace rather than put up a warning sign - where possible, adapt work to the individual - take advantage of technical and technological progress which is normally safer - risk prevention measures need to form a coherent policy and approach to progressively reduce risks which cannot be prevented or avoided altogether - give priority to measures which protect the workforce as a whole thus yielding the greatest benefit - ensure employees understand what they have to do inform them - avoidance, prevention and reduction or risks needs to be an accepted part of the approach and attitudes at all levels of management and apply to all activities
+- 3.5 Scope and Extent of an Assessment to enable a suitable and sufficient risk assessment to be carried out, it is important to adopt a structured approach.
+In particular, a risk assessment should: - ensure all relevant risks or hazards are addressed: - identify hazards; - consider specific legislation; - evaluate risks from identified hazards and prioritise; - be systematic in looking at hazards and risks; - ensure all aspects of work activity are reviewed; - disregard inconsequential risks. - address what actually happens in the workplace during the work activity: - remember, actual practice may differ from a works manual; - think about non-routine operations; - interruptions to the work activity are a frequent cause of accidents, therefore look at the management of such activities. - ensure all employees and others who may be affected are considered - do not forget cleaners, maintenance staff, security guards and visitors.

+Identify groups of workers who might be particularly at risk, for example, young and inexperienced workers, those who work alone, disabled employees;

+- take account of existing preventative and protective measures. - 3.6 Preventative and Protective Measures when deciding what preventative and protective measures need to be taken following the risk assessment, the following principles should apply: - if possible, avoid a risk altogether, e.g. by not using a particular substance; - combat risks at source, e.g. slippery floor treat or replace rather than put up a warning sign; - where possible, adapt work to the individual; - take advantage of technical and technological progress, which is normally safer;

-- 3.7 Review of Assessment an assessment must be kept up-to-date and must be reviewed periodically to ensure it remains valid.
-Factors that you should consider in determining this review are: - a change in legislation - a change in control measures - any significant change in the work carried out - transfer to new technology - any other reason to suspect that the original assessment is no longer valid or could be improved
+- risk control measures need to form a coherent policy and approach to progressively reduce risks which cannot be prevented or avoided altogether; - give priority to measures which protect the workforce as a whole, thus yielding the greatest benefit; - ensure employees understand what they have to do inform them; - avoidance, prevention and reduction of risks needs to be an accepted part of the approach and attitudes at all levels of management and apply to all activities. - 3.7 Review of Assessment an assessment must be kept up-to-date and must be reviewed periodically to ensure it remains valid.
+Factors that you should consider in determining when to review are: - a change in legislation; - a change in control measures; - any significant change in the work carried out; - transfer to new technology; - following an incident or accident; - any other reason to suspect that the original assessment is no longer valid or could be improved.

-Remember a risk assessment must be regarded as a "live document" and as such must be periodically reviewed.
+Remember a risk assessment must be regarded as a 'live document' and as such must be periodically reviewed.

-3.8 Generic Assessments - you can produce a 'generic', or 'model' risk assessment where similar activities are undertaken in similar places of work.
+3.8 Generic Assessments - you can produce a 'generic' or 'model' risk assessment where similar activities are undertaken in similar places of work.
 The generic assessment should be able to account for the majority of hazards and risks that arise, but will require fine tuning and adaptation to cater for individual circumstances.